aboe026/gwent-oss/README.md

 A list of things to be done in the future:

+- have game page display nicely for small screens (have player infos vertically scrollable)
 - replace `stats: {} as any` with constant value in tests
 - add ability to resolve neutrals on gameDeck (undrawn, hand, discard, redraws (from/to))
 - Change "ready" mutation to "readyGame"